ApeWorX/ape/docs/quickstart.rst

 Installation
 ************
-Suggestion: Create a virtual enviorment vua virtualenv or venv.
+**Suggestion**: Create a virtual enviorment vua virtualenv or venv.
 After creation and acativating a virtual env.
 You should install ape in the isolated virtual enviorment to try for yourself!

-You may skip this step if you don't require a virtual enviorment.
+You may skip this creating a virtual enviorment if you don't require a one.

 via ``virtualenv`` `virtualenv <https://pypi.org/project/virtualenv/>`_